BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 $preSelectError = 'The selected item is no longer available.
 Please choose from the menu below.';
 ```

+Ziad Marzouk's responsibility:

+- Display the correct item preselection behavior.
+- Show a user-friendly message when a preselected item is unavailable.

 ### Reading POST Values

 ```php